 - Demonstrate the proper use of periods, question marks, and exclamation points

 There are three punctuation marks that come at the end of a sentence: the period ( . ), the question mark ( ? ), and the exclamation point ( ! ).
-A sentence is always followed by a single space, no matter what the concluding punctuation is.

 - I can’t guess how Tamika managed it.